cado-security/product-help/docs/cado/discovery-import/cado-host/deploy.md

 ### Using Direct Download

-To manually download and deploy the Cado Host binary:
+To manually download and deploy the / Forensic Acquisition and Investigation Host binary:

 1. Select your **Operating System**.
 2. Click **Download**.
-3. Follow the instructions to run Cado Host locally on the device.
+3. Follow the instructions to run / Forensic Acquisition and Investigation Host locally on the device.

    ![Direct Download](/img/cado-direct-download.png)

 ## Running as Non-Administrator

-Cado Host is designed to be run through the command line.
+/ Forensic Acquisition and Investigation Host is designed to be run through the command line.
 Without administrative privileges, some artifacts (e.g., memory or locked files) cannot be acquired.

 ## Windows SmartScreen